Decision guide

 Can these be combined?

 Yes.
-Many teams use tooling for speed under a human gate, with an agency or in-house lead owning structure and review.
-The failure mode is tooling with no one accountable for quality.
+Many teams use tooling for speed under an automated quality gate they control, with an agency or in-house lead owning structure and the decision of what publishes.
+The failure mode is tooling with no checks and no one accountable for quality.

 AM